Kittaru87/CV/README.md

 **Takes the initiative**

 Once I had an inkling that software engineering was the path I wanted to take, I immediately set about making that happen alongside my day job and freelance work.
 I attended [23 Code Street's web development course](https://www.23codestreet.com/), started online courses such as Codacademy, and sat down with a number of friends already in the industry to pair program with, picking their brains on best practice and what their expectations are for junior developers (emphasis on enthusiasm, learning and not to play code golf...).
-Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey, including a [rails app for helping people exercise indoors](https://github.com/Kittaru87/Innercise).
+Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey, including a [rails app to help people exercise indoors](https://github.com/Kittaru87/Innercise).

 **Attention to detail**